Sunrise to Sunset

-The park features miles of hiking trails, 21 drive-in campsites and 18 walk-in campsites.
-Restrooms with running water are provided.
-Drinking water is available at the park in both the campground and the day use areas.
+Hidden amongst the redwoods the park provides 21 drive-in campsites, 18 walk-in campsites and a backcountry trail camp with 8 campsites.
+Restrooms with running water are provided in the main campground.
+Drinking water is available at the park in both the main campground and the day-use areas.
 There are no showers.

 Guided nature walks and weekend campfire programs are offered during the summer.

-Dogs are permitted in the campground and in developed areas, providing they are controlled with a leash of no more than six feet at all times.
-Dogs are not permitted on the trails.
+DOGS are permitted in the campground and in paved developed areas, providing they are controlled at all times by an adult holding a leash no more than six feet long.
+Dogs must be confined to a tent or vehicle at night.
+Except for service animals, dogs are not permitted on park trails.

 BEN RIES CAMPINPGROUND is CLOSED as a result of fire-related damage to the park's water system.